danielgrando/DashboardAPI/README.md

 ## A simple API to simplify the search for data on all IFPR.
 Like campus, courses and students.

 + The file updated to import is here https://dados.gov.br/dataset/alunos-ifpr
++ Data is treated to be saved from 2021 onwards because the HEROKU hosting plan free and is the maximum lines supported.

 ### Some routes below